What is a geotextile tube?

 Since the dewatering process will happen more slowly than the rate of hydraulically transported sludge entering the EcoTube™, repeated cycles of filling and dewatering will be required.
 After the final cycle, the solids in the geotextile tube will continue to densify further as residual water vapor escapes through the geotextile fabric.
 Typically over 99% of solids are captured.

 Geotextile tubes fill to a complex, elliptical shape.
 As such, the tube will not fill to its theoretical volume.
-Experience has demonstrated that it is possible to fill sludge dewatering tubes to 70%-80% of their theoretical volume, but 50%-60% is more a realistic expectation.
+Typically 50%-60% is a realistic expectation.

 When full, the entire sludge dewatering tube and its contents can be deposited in a landfill, remain on site, or the bag can be opened and the solids removed.
 To remove the solids, cut open the top of the EcoTube™ with a box-cutter and fold back the geotextile.
 Use a front end loader or excavator to scoop the material and load it into a dump truck or apply it directly to land if appropriate.
 The used EcoTube™ can be hauled off to a solid waste facility.